IBM-Cloud/docs/services/IoT/edge_analytics.md

 3. Set up the rule logic.
 Add one or more IF conditions to use as triggers for the rule.
 You can add conditions in parallel rows to apply them as OR conditions, or you can add conditions in sequential columns to apply them as AND conditions.
 **Note:** To be able to select a device property as input for a rule, the property must be mapped to a schema.
 See [Creating schemas](im_schemas.html) for more information.

-**Important:** To trigger a condition that trigger two or more property conditions that are combined sequentially by using AND, the triggering data points must be included in the same device message.
-If the data is received in more than one message, the sequential conditions do not trigger.
+**Important:** To trigger a condition that compares two properties or to trigger two or more property conditions that are combined sequentially by using AND, the triggering data points must be included in the same device message.
+If the data is received in more than one message, the condition or sequential conditions do not trigger.

 **Examples:**
 A simple rule might trigger an alert if a parameter value is larger than a specified value:
 `temp>80`